CrossyChainsaw/Portfolio/README.md

 blank

 ### Static Code Analysis
-For code analysis i've made use of sonarcloud.
-After a pull request to master the sonarcloud code analysis get executed.
+For code analysis i've made use of SonarCloud.
+I chose SonarCloud since a classmate of mine told me it is pretty easy to setup via SonarCloud.
+After a pull request to master, the SonarCloud code analysis get executed.
 Using code analysis i can easily find vulnerabilities in my code.

+Right now I only got the SonarCloud code analysis working on 2 out of 4 repositories.
+My goal is to have code analysis in every repository, so all of my repositories will have better code.

 ### Code Reviews
 blank